Vyral/sean-zanganeh-blog/_drafts/will-2019-be-the-year-of-the-late-selling-season.md

 {% include youtube.html %}

-In 2019, a late-year sale is actually a great idea, and today we’ll explain why.
+<center>In 2019, a late-year sale is actually a great idea, and today we’ll explain why.</center>

 If you’ve been thinking of selling your home this year but fear it may be too late, think again.
 The home-selling season is far from over. **In fact, selling later in the year in 2019 may actually work to your advantage**.